 We utilize passive modalities such as Ultrasound and Electric Stimulation to increase circulation, reduce muscle spasm, decrease pain, and make scar tissue more pliable before treatment.

-Keisha LeBlanc, LMT has over 8 years of experience providing massages to everyone regardless of age, from athletes to car accident victims, to someone just wanting a stress relief.
-Keisha offers 30, 60, 90 and 120 minute massage sessions.
+Keisha LeBlanc, LMT has over 10 years of experience providing massages to everyone regardless of age, from athletes to everyday wear and tear, to someone just wanting a stress relief.
+Keisha offers 60, 90 and 120 minute massage sessions.